 - Debt-to-income: Lenders want to be sure that borrowers can pay the loan principal, taxes, interest and insurance each month.
-The lower their overall debt payments (mortgage payment plus credit cards and other debt) are to their income, the better.
-43% is a good rule of thumb.
-We do have investors that go as high as 55% debt to income ratio.
+The lower their overall debt payments (mortgage payment plus credit cards and other debt) are to their income, is better.
+We call this scanario debt to income ratios.

 - Credit: Most jumbo mortgage lenders will generally look for high credit scores of at least 620 to 720 (out of 850).

 - Down payment: Down payment requirements will vary by lender, but most will require larger down payments to mitigate their risk.
 However, it’s definitely possible to find lower down payment options.